leighs-hammer/react-folder-structure/README.md

 # react-folder-structure
-Creates a `_boilerplate` folder that contains a set of tested folder structures to maintain order in projects.
+Creates a `src/_boilerplate` folder that contains a set of tested folder structures to maintain order in projects.

 NOTE: This is highjly opionionated and should be viewed as such.